QuanTran4139/G-c-c-ng-CS2017/IT Security doc.md

   * Authentication verifies who you are (User-ID) while Non-Repudiation verifies what you did (e.g Sending a message).
   * Authenticity is about one party (say, Alice) interacting with another (Bob) to convince Bob that some data really comes from Alice.
   * Non-repudiation is about Alice showing to Bob a proof that some data really comes from Alice, such that not only Bob is convinced, but Bob also gets the assurance that he could show the same proof to Charlie, and Charlie would be convinced, too, even if Charlie does not trust Bob.
-* **Exercise 4: A company uses a firewall for which a new vulnerability was just discovered.
-The company could immediately fix the vulnarability by employing an external consultant for EUR 19.000,–.
-In a month, a patch fixing the vulnerability will be available at no cost from thefirewall vendor.
-The IT department estimates that the cost of an attack exploiting the vulnerability is EUR 200.000,–.
-The probability of a successful attack within the next month is p.
-Calculate the cost for both alternatives as a function of p and advise which alternative to choose if the cost is to be minimized.**
-  * Alternative 1: 19.000USD Alternative 2: 200.000*p - 0*(1-p) = 200.00p Unless p <= 0.095, we should choose 1 alternative.
 # Lec2
 ## Cryptography